CapgeminiNorway/AgileArchitect/manuscript/lessons/1_Tools_and_Techniques.md

 This lesson is the introduction to the tools and methods we use as architects to develop, share and publish content.

 ## Lesson title
-Agile Tools and methods
+Agile Tools and methods for DevOps Architecture

 ## Intended students
-Developers who want to become true architects
-Architects who want to become agile and embrace DevOps
+Developers who want to become true architects Architects who want to become agile and embrace DevOps

 ## Learning objectives
 Distributed production of content with continuous publish

 ## Duration
 3 hours